 Business mentoring

-The role of a mentor in your business
+The role of a business mentor

 Business mentoring is all about helping you get the most out of your business.
 Sometimes you need someone on your side with fresh ideas and who can keep you going when the going gets tough.
 When you’re running a company, you need a mentor whose role is to challenge you, ask the right questions and be a trusted advisor.